monyrattanak-math/monyrattanak-nie/content/teaching/Complex_Variable (Jan 2022- May 2022)/index.md

 3. Exercise 11 in section 1.8.

-4. Exercise 6 in section 1.10.
+4. Exercise 6 in section 1.11.

-5. Exercise 10 in section 1.10.
+5. Exercise 7 in section 1.11.

-6. Prove that a set $S$ is closed if and only if $S$ contains each of its accumulation points if and only if the closure of $S$ is $S$.
+6. Prove that a set $S$ is closed if and only if $S$ contains each of its accumulation points if and only if the closure of $S$ is $S$ if and only if the complement of $S=\mathbb{\C}\setminus S$ is open.

-7.
+7. Prove that the sets $(b)$ and $(d)$ in exercise 1 of section 1.11 are domains and the set in exercise 5 of section 1.11 is not a domain.
+Find the closures of thses domains.

+8. Exercise 10 in section 1.11.

 Please sent your homework to my email (found it in About) with only one pdf file under the name "ComplexV_HW1".
+You are expected to work together and teach each other to solve thses problems.